 ''We're putting forward an offer.
 It's compelling and the opportunity is here for him to come here,'' Melbourne Heart chief executive Scott Munn said Tuesday

-''What I can say is that it's certainly real ...
-That is absolutely legitimate,'' Munn added. ''Let's let David get through next week, play the final of the MLS and hopefully he'll have a win.
+''What I can say is that it's certainly real. ...
+That is absolutely legitimate,'' Munn said. ''Let's let David get through next week, play the final of the MLS and hopefully he'll have a win.
 Then I'm sure he'll assess every offer.''

-The Australian competition is already breaking its own records this season after the recruitment of Alessandro Del Piero, Emile Heskey and Japan's Shinji Ono.
+The Australian competition is already breaking its records this season after recruiting Alessandro Del Piero, Emile Heskey and Japan's Shinji Ono.

 Beckham hadn't given any overt indications he was planning to leave the Galaxy after this season with a year left on his deal, and last week his management pointedly denied rumors linking him to a short-term stint in Australia.